SteelCompendium/data-gen/Draw Steel Rules.md

 The Director should make an agenda for a campaign’s first session—often called “session zero”—which can include any of the following items:

 - The Director and players talk about the safety tools they want to employ at the game table (whether physical or virtual), so that everyone has a good time and understands which topics should be avoided in the game’s narrative and which should be embraced.
+For more information, check out the MCDM Tabletop Safety Toolkit at mcdm.gg/SafetyToolkit, which includes advice for running a successful session zero.
 - The Director discusses the campaign’s world and the major story themes they want to introduce into the game.
 - The players get a chance to tell the Director what they would like to see in the campaign.
+This can include anything from “I’d love to play out some chase scenes!” to “I want to explore themes of loss and grief.”
+These wishes should be starting points for a conversation.
+If not all players are comfortable with certain themes or content requested by other players, then session zero is a great time to discuss that and come to a consensus about what everyone wants out of the game.
 - Make heroes!
 Once everyone understands what the campaign is about, it’s the perfect time to get into character creation.
+When a group of players make heroes together, they can tie backstories together and strategize to build a tactically dominant party both in and out of combat.
 - The Director runs an encounter to kick off the campaign.
+If all the players have the time, it’s totally worth it to get some play in during the first session, even if it’s just a quick brawl in a tavern with some cultists!
+Giving the players a little action lets them see what the game is all about—and leaves them excited for the next session.

-## STEP-BY-STEP HERO MAKING
+### STEP-BY-STEP HERO MAKING

 Use the following step-by-step guide to create a hero.
 These steps are presented in what we believe is the best way to approach making your first hero for *Draw Steel*.
 That said, the order of the steps is still a suggestion, not a hard and fast rule.

+Many players like to build a hero from the backstory up, making ancestry and culture ideal first choices.
+However, some players like to start more in the present, choosing an inciting incident and a class—the choices with the most potential impact on what your character can do in the game—and then going back and figuring out where their hero came from.
+There’s no wrong way to do it!

+You’ll want a character sheet to fill out while you make your hero.
+*(Playtest note: The character sheet is still to come.)*

-### 1. THINK
+#### 1. THINK

 The first thing you should do is think about the kind of hero you want to make.
 Ask yourself the following questions: